grimme-lab/q-vSZPs/README.md

 # qvSZPs
 Repository providing the basis set files for the q-vSZPs basis set and the non-adaptive q<sub>avg</sub>-vSZPs variant.
-The basis set files are located in `q-vSZPs_basis/` with the q-vSZPs being provided in TURBOMOLE format together witht the required ECP file.
+The basis set files are located in `q-vSZPs_basis/` with the q-vSZPs being provided in TURBOMOLE format together witht the required ECP file. <br>
 The q<sub>avg</sub>-vSZPs basis set is provided in TURBOMOLE and ORCA format.

 ## Automatic input file generation for the q-vSZPs